andrewmoise/grits/README.md

 Another thing which falls out of this naturally is watches for modification -- simply keep an eye on the CID of any file or directory node, and if it changes, it's been modified.

+#### Performance

+The remote performance is pretty bad right now.
+It should be possible to do prefetching more cleverly than we're doing now.
+Also, when configured to (when concurrent access isn't expected), we should batch up writes into long lists of write-back-cached "path/CID/assertions" tuples.
+That should make it better.
+But, for now, it's not super fast when doing extensive I/O remotely.

+Reading (serving the read-only bits of the site) should already be faster than a normal web site, if the service worker is enabled.
+Try it out, see if that's the reality.

 #### Roadmap

 There are some pretty essential improvements which are planned for the near future:

 * File permissions and authentication / user management
-* Backups and file history
+* Automatic copy-on-write backups and file history
-* Fixes to naming conventions, versioning of file formats, new version of file formats
+* Fixes to naming conventions, versioning of file formats, new stabilized version of file and wire formats

-### Shell - Gimbal
+### Frontend (Gimbal)

+"Gimbal" refers to the whole frontend system, notably including `gsh` the command shell and `gwm` the "window manager".
+Within `gwm` are widgets including `gterm` the terminal, and a file browser and editor which are creatively invoked via `files` and `edit`.

-The shell that the system presents is basically just a Javascript console with a couple extra features.
+The shell the system presents is basically just a Javascript console with a couple extra features.

 You can type javascript commands: